Guide for Congregational Comments for a Statement of Conscience or Congregational Study/ Action Issue

 A congregation or District may submit only one set of comments.
 Those comments should reflect the group opinion of those in the congregation or district interested in the topic and process.
 Comments may also be obtained from a congregational meeting, or from a post-sermon discussion, authorized by the Board.

 There are different ways to collect comments and different tactics in doing so.
-Read through the following scenarios and pick one that may be right for you and your community.
-Feel free to pick and choose techniques as you see fit.
 All comments should be submitted through the Congregational Login.